janeslagle/Reinforcement-Learning-138/FinalProject/README.md

 [could briefly describe step + reward function too and then I think this is more than enough]

 **smdp.py**
+Q-learning based SMDP algorithm representing an agent that is able to interact with the infra_planner environment.

 **[sarsa file]**